percona/percona-postgresql-operator/CONTRIBUTING.md

-# Contributing to Percona PostgreSQL Operator
+# Contributing to Percona Distribution for PostgreSQL Operator

 ## Prerequisites